-- Place firelighters or paper and dry kindling wood in the base of the firebox. - 2) Fully open air controls (slide top and bottom air slides to the left, push bypass damper handle towards rear). - 3) Light the paper or firelighters. - 4) Once the fire has taken hold add larger pieces of wood.
+- Place firelighters or paper and dry kindling wood in the base of the firebox. - 2) Fully open air controls (slide top and bottom air slides to the left). - 3) Light the paper or firelighters. - 4) Once the fire has taken hold add larger pieces of wood.
 For optimal burn conditions, place the logs in a front to back orientation (right angles to the door opening).
-Too many logs may smother the fire. - 5) Once the fire is established, close the bypass damper (pull to front) to increase heating efficiency. - 6) Once the fire is established, close the bottom air slide (slide to the right).
-Leaving this open can risk over-firing and damaging the appliance.
+Too many logs may smother the fire. - Once the fire is established, close the bottom air slide (slide to the right).
+Leaving this open once the fire has established can risk over-firing and damaging the appliance.